Removal of Confederate monuments and memorials: History

-In 2017, Jason Spencer, a white member of the Georgia legislature, told an African-American colleague that if she continued calling for removal of Confederate monuments, she wouldn't be "met with torches but something a lot more definitive", and that people who want the statues gone "will go missing in the Okefenokee....Don't say I didn't warn you."
+In 2017, Jason Spencer, a white member of the Georgia legislature, told an African-American colleague that if she continued calling for removal of Confederate monuments, she wouldn't be "met with torches but something a lot more definitive," and that people who want the statues gone "will go missing in the Okefenokee....Don't say I didn't warn you."

-Various groups of proponents met March 22–24, 2018, in New Orleans "to commemorate, celebrate and strategically align Take 'Em Down efforts."
+Various groups of proponents met March 22–24, 2018, in New Orleans "to commemorate, celebrate and strategically align Take 'Em Down efforts".
 A second such conference was held March 22–24, 2019, in Jacksonville, Florida.

 In April 2020, a study found that Confederate monuments were more likely to be removed in localities that had a large black and Democratic population, a chapter of the NAACP, and Southern state legislatures that have the power to decree removal.
 Public support for removal increased during the George Floyd protests, with 52% in favor of removal, and 44% opposed.

 Most of the removals have been undertaken by state and local governments, while a relative few memorials were pulled down by protestors.
 For example, the bust of Robert E. Lee in Fort Myers, Florida, was toppled by unknown parties during the night of March 11–12, 2019.
 At least three were demolished by protestors in states that had passed laws to make it more difficult to legally remove them: Silent Sam, in Chapel Hill, North Carolina; the Confederate Soldiers Monument in Durham, North Carolina; and the Screven County Confederate Dead Monument, in Sylvania, Georgia.
 The latter two were damaged beyond repair, while Silent Sam, which was not seriously damaged, was placed in storage, awaiting a political decision on its fate.
 The "Confederate Dead Monument" was replaced through funds raised by the Sons of Confederate Veterans and the United Daughters of the Confederacy.

 Legal impediments

 Seven states have passed laws that impede or forbid the removal or alteration of public Confederate monuments.
 Laws in Georgia (early 20th century), North Carolina (2015), and Alabama (2017) prohibit removal or alteration.
 Laws in South Carolina (2000), Mississippi (2004), and Tennessee (2013, updated 2016) impede such actions.

 A 1902 law in Virginia was repealed in 2020; other attempts to repeal state laws have not been successful.

+In 2023, Florida Republican Dean Black filed legislation that would punish any lawmakers who vote to remove "historical monuments and memorials".
+Under this bill, if local lawmakers vote in favor of the removal of Confederate statues, they may be fined or removed from office by the governor.
+The bill died in committee in March 2024.